TosbackCgusBridge-Bot/CGUs-versions/Grooveshark/Terms of Service.md

 You are responsible for maintaining the confidentiality of your password and account, and are fully responsible for all activities that occur under your account.
 You agree to immediately notify EMG of any unauthorized use of your account or any other breach of security.
 EMG cannot and will not be liable for any loss or damage arising from your failure to protect your account.

-If you choose to subscribe to the Grooveshark service, you agree to pay all fees and charges associated with your subscription on a timely basis.
-All such fees and charges (including any applicable taxes or charge back fees) will be charged to the credit card you have provided.
+If you choose to subscribe to the Grooveshark service, your payment to Grooveshark will automatically renew at the end of the subscription period until you cancel your recurring subscription by updating your account settings or emailing \[email protected\] The cancellation will take effect the day after the end of the current subscription period.
+You agree to pay all fees and charges associated with your subscription on a timely basis.
+All such fees and charges (including any applicable taxes or charge back fees) will be charged to the credit card or account you have provided.
+If you decide to use Bitcoin as your choice of payment, please be aware that Bitcoins are instantly converted to currency (USD) at the time of purchase, so any refunds will be in the same value of USD at the time of purchase but not necessarily the same number of Bitcoin (if the exchange rate has changed).

 Use of the Service